 SCOTT, Jonathan.
 Shrewsbury 1754 — Shrewsbury 11.2.1829.
 British Colonial Officer and Oriental (Arabic and Persian) Scholar in India.
-Son of Jonathan Scott, brother of John Scott (1747–1819), an officer in India and supporter of Warren Hastings.
+Son of Jonathan Scott and Mary Sandford, brother of John Scott (1747–1819), an officer in India and supporter of Warren Hastings.
 Educated in Shrewsbury.
 “To India, in the 29th N.I., in 1772, Captain 1778, Persian Secretary to Warren Hastings.
 Helped to found the Asiatic Society of Bengal.
-Returned to England, 1785… Professor of Oriental Languages at the R[oyal] M[ilitary] College, 1802-5, and the first to hold a similar appointment at Haileybury.
+Returned to England, 1785… Professor of Oriental Languages at the R[oyal] M[ilitary] College, 1802-5, and the first to hold a similar appointment at Haileybury.”
+Hon.
 D.C.L.
 1805 Oxford.
 Married his cousin Anne Austin, one daughter and one son.

-– tr. from French extracts from Galland’s Arabian Nights Entertainments, with introduction, notes and additions.
+– Transl. from French extracts from Galland’s Arabian Nights Entertainments, with introduction, notes and additions.
 1-6.
 L. 1811.

 Sources: Buckland, Dictionary; H.L.T[homson], D.N.B.
 51, 1897, 58f.; Wikipedia (based on Thomson).